federicofusco/solarize/README.md

 # SpaceAppsChallenge
-The repository for the Space Apps Challenge
+The repository for the Space Apps Challenges (2021 and 2022)